Skip to Main Content

 Most of the time, you do not need to prepare for this test.
 Your health care provider may give you medicine to calm your nerves if you are very anxious.
 You will sign a consent form before the test.

-You will wear a hospital gown during the scan so the doctors have access to your spine.
+You will wear a hospital gown during the scan so your doctors have access to your spine.
 You will also need to remove jewelry or metallic objects before the scan.

 How the Test will Feel